-Danger Looms as Some Residents of Bole consumes expired Energy drinks improperly disposed
+Danger looms as some residents of Bole consumes expired energy drinks improperly disposed

 Nkilgi Fm again spoke to the Bole District Health Director of Mr David Bakuri and he urged all parents not to allow their children take the expired drinks because the future implications are very dangerous to their health.

-Mr Bakuri said the expired cartons of the drinks were supposed to be disposed of before July 2020, but unfortunately, it was not done by that time.
+Mr Bakuri said the expired cartons of drinks were supposed to be disposed of before July 2020, but was not done by that time.

 He said any expired drink is not good for the body and urged all those who have gone to take some of the drinks to pour them away and not drink them.

-He said he will also get in touch with the Food and Drugs Authority to make sure such thing never happened in future.
+He said he will also get in touch with the Food and Drugs Authority to make sure such a thing never happen in future.

-He said with immediate effect, the Bole District Environmental Health department should ensure no one takes expired products and that he will alert the Food and drugs Board to visit Bole because no one know the quantity of cartons people are keeping.